CapSparkle/SparkleXRTemplates/README.md

 # SparkleXRTemplates

 __!
 The project development is stoped at 2021 !__
+__!
+You should consider it as a sketch or a prototype without any proveen stability !__

 <br />
 Framework for Unity XR development:
 - Providing modules truly usable out-of-the box.
 Which are not ones (from well-known frameworks) with a bunch of responsibilities and thousands of codelines to be rewritten for each project.